Former Eagles running back/returner Timmy Brown dies at 82

 PHILADELPHIA (AP) — Timmy Brown, a running back and kick returner who won an NFL championship with the Philadelphia Eagles in 1960, has died.
 He was 82.

-The Eagles announced Tuesday that Brown passed away on Saturday.
+The Eagles announced Tuesday that Brown died on Saturday.

 “Timmy Brown was an all-time great Eagle and one of the most dynamic multipurpose players of his era.
 He overcame many obstacles in his life to enjoy success both as an athlete and as an entertainer,” Eagles chairman and CEO Jeffrey Lurie said in a statement.